check-spelling/check-spelling-docs/Feature:-Subrepos.md

 ## Just do it

-Caveats asside, a naive implementation that ignores all the likely problems and at least is able to report unrecognized words as seen in a checkout shouldn't be too hard.
+Caveats aside, a naive implementation that ignores all the likely problems and at least is able to report unrecognized words as seen in a checkout shouldn't be too hard.

 ## Workaround